sirajurrahmann/n3ojs/src/form-elements/README.md

 <form-element-label
       .primaryColor="${this.primaryColor}"
       .required="${true}"
+      .helpText="${"This is required so we can...."}"
     >
       <span slot="labelText">Country</span>
 </form-element-label>
 ```

+NB `helpText` can either be provided as a prop to the label element, in which case it will be displayed as a ? icon beside the label name, or as a prop to the form element, in which case it will be shown as muted text beneath the form element.

 `form-element-label` requires the below CSS variables to be set to control styling